akeneo/pim-docs/cookbook/import_export/main-concepts.rst

 For instance, when we import a CSV file as products,

-* Reader, reads all CSV lines and provides them as an item, one by one
+* Reader, reads all CSV lines and provides them as an array item, one by one
-* Processor, transforms an item to a product object and returns it (if it doesn't return the object, the object is not saved)
+* Processor, transforms an array item to a product object and returns it
-* Writer, writes a chunk of objects
+* Writer, writes a chunk of objects in database

 .. note::